makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

         * [`DssExecLib.decreaseGlobalDebtCeiling(amount)`](https://github.com/makerdao/dss-exec-lib/blob/v0.0.9/src/DssExecLib.sol#L445C14-L445C39)
 * IF additional dependencies (i.e. `./src/dependencies/` directory) are present:
   * [ ] IF the dependencies contracts/libraries have been audited
-    * [ ] FOREACH contract/library ensure its content matches (i.e. diff check) the latest audited version
+    * [ ] Each contract/library exactly matches (i.e. diff check) the source code of the latest audited version
   * [ ] OTHERWISE obtain the permalink to the relevant repository from a trusted party (i.e. Gov Facilitators)
-    * [ ] FOREACH contract/library ensure its content matches (i.e. diff check) the one from the permalink
+    * [ ] Each contract/library exactly matches (i.e. diff check) the source code from the permalink
 * IF onboarding is present
   * [ ] Insert and follow the relevant checklists below:
     * [Collateral Onboarding](./collateral-onboarding-checklist.md)